duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 used by the OS to manage the I/O devices and channels of the computer system

-at any given time, an I/O device may be available or assigned toa  particular process
+at any given time, an I/O device may be available or assigned to a particular process

-OS needs to know the status of the I/O operation and the location in main memory being used as the source or destination fo the I/O transfer
+OS needs to know the status of the I/O operation and the location in main memory being used as the source or destination of the I/O transfer

 ### File Tables

 Provide information about the:
 - existence of files
 - location on secondary memory
-- current statwus
+- current status
 - other attribs

 may be maintined by a file management system (windows NTFS, linux/unix FAT) or the OS based on different operating system